ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+| To 1 gallon of water,

+| Take If Ibs.
+Of sat,
+4 lb. of sugar,
+4 o. of saltpetre,
+4 02. of patash.

+In this ratio the pickle to be increased to any
+quantity desired.
+Let these be bolled together
+wotil all the dirt from the sugar (which will not
 be a little) rises to the top and is skimmed off. —
 Then throw it into a tab to cool, and when cold,
 pour it over your beef and pork, to remain the